pajowu/beaconstorekey-extractor/README.md

 Extracting this key only needs to be done once, it can be used the decrypt the searchpartyd-files afterwards again and again.

+> [!Warning]
-> **Warning:** This procedure requires to temporarily disable some of macOS' security features!
+> This procedure requires to temporarily disable some of macOS' security features!
 Use at your own risk.

 ## Credits